Project Ghana - Sold Out!

 A deposit of $500 (non-refundable) is required by February 15th to reserve a spot.
 The remaining balance must be paid by June 15th, 2019.
 Payment plans are available.
 If you are interested in joining Smiles for Speech, please forward your resume to email@example.com and tell us about yourself and why you would like to be a part of the team.

-*Costs for airfare, Visa Application, any required vaccines, and global medical insurance are not included.
+*Costs based on double occupancy.
+Airfare, Visa Application, any required vaccines, and global medical insurance are NOT included.

 Sandy Dorsey, MA, CCC-SLP, TSHH, Founder